acode/FunctionScript/README.md

 ![travis-ci build](https://travis-ci.org/FunctionScript/FunctionScript.svg?branch=master)
 ![npm version](https://badge.fury.io/js/functionscript.svg)

-## Turn JavaScript Functions into Typed HTTP APIs
+## An API gateway and framework for turning functions into web services

 FunctionScript is a language and specification for turning JavaScript functions into typed HTTP APIs.
 It allows JavaScript (Node.js) functions to be